Jigme Khesar Namgyel Wangchuck: Early life and education

-Khesar was born 21 February 1980 at Paropakar Maternity and Women's Hospital in Kathmandu.
-He is the eldest son of the fourth Dragon king of Bhutan, Jigme Singye Wangchuck, and his third wife, Queen Ashi Tshering Yangdon.
+Jigme Khesar Namgyel Wangchuck was born on 21 February 1980 at Kathmandu (maternity Hospital).
+He is the eldest son of the fourth Druk Gyalpo of Bhutan, Jigme Singye Wangchuck, and his third wife, Queen Ashi Tshering Yangdon.
 He has a younger sister, Princess Ashi Dechen Yangzom, and brother, Prince Gyaltshab Jigme Dorji, as well as four half-sisters and three half-brothers.

-After completing his higher secondary studies at Yangchenphug High School, Khesar was educated in the United States at Phillips Academy in Andover and at Cushing Academy in Ashburnham, where he finished high school.
-He then studied at Wheaton College in Massachusetts before completing the Diplomatic Studies Programme at Magdalen College, Oxford.
+After completing his higher secondary studies at Yangchenphug High School, he was educated in the United States at Phillips Academy in Andover and at Cushing Academy in Ashburnham, where he finished high school.
+He then studied at Wheaton College in Massachusetts before completing the Diplomatic Studies Programme and a MPhil in politics at Magdalen College, Oxford.

 Crown Prince

 The Crown Prince, popularly known to the people of Bhutan as 'Dasho Khesar', accompanied his father on his many tours throughout the kingdom to meet and speak to the people.
 He also officially represented Bhutan on several international events.

-On 8 May 2002, he represented Bhutan at the 27th UN General Assembly and made his first speech to the United Nations, addressing issues related to the welfare of millions of children around the world.
+On 8 May 2002, he represented Bhutan at the 27th UN general assembly and made his first speech to the United Nations, addressing issues related to the welfare of millions of children around the world.
 He attended Thai King Bhumibol Adulyadej's 60th Anniversary Celebrations on 12–13 June 2006 in Bangkok along with royals from 25 countries.

 On 25 June 2002 the Crown Prince was awarded the Red Scarf by his father.

 Trongsa Penlop

 On 31 October 2004, Khesar was installed as the 16th Trongsa Penlop in Trongsa Dzong.
-The institution of the Trongsa Penlop, started by Zhabdrung Ngawang Namgyal in 1647, signifies the true heritage to the Bhutanese Throne and the investiture ceremony of the Trongsa Penlop is the formal declaration of this status of the Crown Prince.
+The institution of the Trongsa Penlop, started by Zhabdrung Ngawang Namgyal in 1647, signifies the heritage to the Bhutanese Throne and the investiture ceremony of the Trongsa Penlop is the formal declaration of this status of the Crown Prince.